 Make some tweaks to your appearance

 If your overall look is playing into your misleading expression, making some small adjustments may help.
-For example, a guy who naturally looks angry, but who also shaves his head and dresses like a wannabe UFC fighter, may want to switch to a less intimidating style.
+For example, a guy who naturally looks angry, but who also shaves his head and dresses like a wannabe UFC fighter, could switch to a less-intimidating style.
 That advice could also apply to someone who's often mistaken for being cold and stuck up, and who also dresses in a very prim and proper way.
 If someone has naturally angry looking eyebrows a bit of plucking or reshaping might lessen their impact.

 Practice wearing a new expression

 It is possible to consciously monitor and alter your facial expressions, but it's difficult and requires discipline.
 Often when people try to force changes to their body language they can keep it up for a few days, when their motivation is high, but before long they start thinking about other things and slip back into their old ways.